Museum in dialogue

 Discover the entire project here:

-A series of podcasts will soon be available to visitors, offering a different perspective on a selection of paintings from the Old Masters Museum.
+A series of podcasts produced together with De Veerman are available to visitors, offering a different perspective on a selection of paintings from the Old Masters Museum.

 Museum in Dialogue is a project of the Cultural Mediation Department of the Royal Museums of Fine Arts of Belgium (Made to Measure Museum), realised with the complicity of the Evens Foundation, FMDO asbl and De Veerman non-profit.